josephjohnjj/openmp_programming/README.md

-# Shared Memory Parallel Programming with OpenMP
+# Shared Memory and GPU Programming with OpenMP

 This tutorial demonstrates how we can use OpenMP for shared memory programming.